 The Steller (or northern) sea lion (Eumetopias jubatus) is the largest member of the family Otariidae, the “eared seals,” which includes all sea lions and fur seals.
 It is the only member of genus Eumetopias.
 Otariids differ from phocids, the “true seals,” in having external ear flaps, long forearms resembling flippers used for propulsion, and rotatable hind flippers that allow quadrupedal locomotion on land.
 At birth, pups have dense, coarse, nearly black fur with a frosty appearance because the tips of the hair are colorless.
 Color lightens after their first molt in late summer.
 Most adult females are buff colored on the back.
 Nearly all males stay darker on the front of the neck and chest; some are even a reddish color.
 Adult males have prominent, broad foreheads and muscular necks.
 The sound of a Steller sea lion haulout is a chorus of low-pitched “roars” of older individuals mixed with the “lamb-like” vocalizations of young pups.
 California sea lions may often be heard among Steller sea lions in southeastern Alaska haulouts; their “barking” sounds are a distinctive cue to look for these smaller, darker sea lions.

 So these are the money shots, you can see that it is not easy to spot the whale in the rough water however.
 The humpback whale (Megaptera novaeangliae) is a species of baleen whale.
 One of the larger rorqual species, adults range in length from 39–52 ft (12–16 m) and weigh around 25–30 metric tons (28–33 short tons).
 The humpback has a distinctive body shape, with long pectoral fins and a knobbly head.
+Whales often raise their tails, called flukes, out of the water when they dive, and flukes have characteristics that are unique among species and individuals.
+Researchers use a process called photo identification to identify and monitor individuals and populations over time, all without the need to interact or make contact with the animals.
 It is known for breaching and other distinctive surface behaviors, making it popular with whale watchers.
 Males produce a complex song lasting 10 to 20 minutes, which they repeat for hours at a time.
 Its purpose is not clear, though it may have a role in mating.

 I guess you would ask whether I would do it again, the answer is yes but it it not a trip for the faint hearted.
-I hope you enjoyed the post, please leave a comment.
+I hope you enjoyed the post.